murata2makoto/OutlineAlgorithm/README.md

 ## Applications

-OutLineAlgorithm is particularly useful for:
+OutlineAlgorithm is particularly useful for:
 - Parsing and processing hierarchical document formats like HTML and OOXML.
 - Generating tree structures for syntax analysis or document outlining.
 - Handling cases where the hierarchy deepens significantly, ensuring structural consistency.

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have feature requests, please open an [issue](https://github.com/your-username/OutLineAlgorithm/issues).
+If you encounter any issues or have feature requests, please open an [issue](https://github.com/your-username/OutlineAlgorithm/issues).
 Pull requests are also appreciated.

 ## License